Let No-One Live Rent Free in Your Head

-Let No-One Live Rent Free in Your Head is the second studio album by Scottish musician Nicolette, released in 1996 by Talkin' Loud. peaking at number 36 on the UK Albums Chart.
+Let No-One Live Rent Free in Your Head is the second studio album by Scottish musician Nicolette, released in 1996 by Talkin' Loud, peaking at number 36 on the UK Albums Chart.
+It featured her single "No Government".

 Critical reception

 John Bush of AllMusic, who gave the album 4.5 stars out of 5, praised the album's production and called it "one of the most glowing moments of mid-'90s vocal electronica".
 NME named it the 27th best album of 1996.